MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Methods

 \subsection{Training data}

-The core of the training set is the SPICE dataset~\cite{eastman2023spice}.
-95\% of the data were used for training and validation, and 5\% for testing.
+The core of the training set is version 1 of the SPICE dataset~\cite{eastman2023spice} with 95\% of the data used for training and validation, and 5\% set aside for testing.
+Test/train splitting was performed at the molecule level, ensuring conformers of the same molecule do not appear in both train/validation and test sets.
 Table~\ref{tab:training_set} summarizes the training and test sets.
-The MACE-OFF23 model is trained to reproduce the energies and forces computed at the \textomega B97M-D3(BJ)/def2-TZVPPD level of quantum mechanics~\cite{najibi2018nonlocal, weigend2005balanced, rappoport2010property, grimme2011bj_damp, grimme2010d3}, as implemented in the PSI4 software~\cite{smith2020psi4}.
-We have used a subset of SPICE that contains the ten chemical elements H, C, N, O, F, P, S, Cl, Br, and I, and has a neutral formal charge.
+The MACE-OFF models are trained to reproduce the energies and forces computed at the \textomega B97M-D3(BJ)/def2-TZVPPD level of quantum mechanics~\cite{najibi2018nonlocal, weigend2005balanced, rappoport2010property, grimme2011bj_damp, grimme2010d3}, as implemented in the PSI4 software package~\cite{smith2020psi4}.
+We have used a subset of SPICE that contains the ten chemical elements H, C, N, O, F, P, S, Cl, Br, and I, and has a neutral formal charge (see Table 2 in Ref.~\cite{eastman2023spice} for element coverage in the dataset).
 We have also removed the ion pairs subset.
 Overall, we used about 85\% of the full SPICE dataset.
-The geometries in the SPICE dataset have been generated by running molecular dynamics simulations using classical force fields~\cite{maier2015ff14sb} and sampling maximally different conformations from the trajectories~\cite{eastman2023spice}.
+The geometries in the SPICE dataset have been generated by running molecular dynamics simulations using classical force fields~\cite{maier2015ff14sb}, performed at both 300K and 500K, and sampling maximally different conformations from the resulting trajectories~\cite{eastman2023spice}.

 The SPICE dataset only contains small molecules of up to 50 atoms.
 To facilitate the learning of intramolecular non-bonded interactions, we augmented SPICE with larger 50--90 atom molecules randomly selected from the QMugs dataset~\cite{isert2022qmugs}.
 The geometries were generated by running molecular dynamics simulations using GFN2-xTB~\cite{bannwarth2019gfn2} similarly to the protocol described in Ref.~\cite{darby2023TrAce}.
 The energies and forces were re-evaluated at the level of QM theory used in SPICE.
 Finally, to obtain a better description of water, the dataset was further augmented with a number of water clusters carved out of molecular dynamics simulations of liquid water~\cite{schran2021machine}, with sizes of up to 50 water molecules.

-In addition to the 5\% of each subset, part of the COMP6 tripeptide geometry dataset~\cite{smith2018ani_1x} was also recomputed at the SPICE level of theory and used as part of the test evaluation, but not for training.
+In addition to the 5\% of each subset, part of the COMP6 tripeptide dataset~\cite{smith2018ani_1x} was also recomputed at the SPICE level of theory and used as part of the test evaluation, but not for training.